 Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)

-See the online application for the full list of elibible services and benefits.
+See the online application for the full list of eligible services and benefits.

 For any service or benefit you have selected, you will need some documentation that demonstrates your eligibility for or receipt of services, and will upload them to the portal.